 Here’s an example of how you can use AutoCrat to automate dates:

 1. Install the AutoCrat add-on from the Google Sheets add-on store.
-(See Also: How To Merge Two Columns Into One In Google Sheets)
+(See Also: How To Create A Shared Google Excel Sheet)

 2. Create a new document or open an existing one.